No child tax credit payment on Friday - NewsBreak

 One of the key questions for policymakers is whether bureaucracies or parents are better at spending money on children.
 Manchin has proposed a 10-year, funded version of Biden’s economic proposal that would scrap the child tax credits focus and instead finance programs such as universal pre-kindergarten, to avoid sending money directly to families.

-“It’s a moral question of do you trust families to make their own decisions,” Michelmore said.People catching omicron to ‘get it over with’ worries health professionals
+“It’s a moral question of do you trust families to make their own decisions,” Michelmore said.Tax refunds could be delayed in 2022.
+Here’s why

 Hairdresser Chelsea Woody is a single mother from Charleston, West Virginia, who works six days a week to make ends meet.
 The extended child tax credit payments had helped pay for her son’s daycare, as well as letting her splurge on clothes for him.